Qualifying Standards for Examination

 Examination Outcomes and Progress Reporting

-If a student passes the preliminary examination, he or she moves on to the dissertation phase of the PhD program, under the guidance of his or her faculty advisor.
+If a student passes the preliminary examination, the student moves on to the dissertation phase of the PhD program, under the guidance of the faculty advisor.

-If a student fails the preliminary examination, he or she has up to six months to retake the exam and must wait at least one semester before his or her defense.
+If a student fails the preliminary examination, the student has up to six months to retake the exam and must wait at least one semester before the defense.

 PhD advisors are provided with regular updates on their students’ progress, including academic transcripts.
 In addition, the director of graduate studies maintains a spreadsheet of all PhD students’ trajectory in the program.